Home / Editor's Pick /

 Hurricanes are rotating, tropical storm systems, characterised most notably by sustained strong winds exceeding 75 mph and spirals of organised thunderstorms.

-The waters surrounding the British Isles tend to average in the mid-to-high teens (Celsius) in the summer months, so by definition cannot develop or sustain a tropical system.
+The waters surrounding the UK and Ireland tend to average in the mid-to-high teens (Celsius) in the summer months, so by definition cannot develop or sustain a tropical system.

 We may however see strong mid-latitude storms produce hurricane strength winds, such as in the Great Storm of 1987.
 What we can also be in receipt of, are the remnants of such storms once they have undergone extratropical transition.